SEDur/IndiEngiSchola/README.md

 The IMS folder contains an Image Source Method program written in Matlab, under the supervision of Dr Adam Hill, during the undertaking of the MSc in Audio Engineering.
 This folder also contains impulse response data for the domain used for validating the three numerical methods in this study.

-The code inside the matlab folder was used for organising and plotting some of the data presented in the report.
+The matlab scripts inside the matlab folder was used for organising and plotting some of the data presented in the report.